ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_2_boot_process.md

 ```
 Sector 256 = (8192 * 16) / 512

-Ok when we power board BROM load SPL from SDcard check eGON header and execute SPL.<br>
+Ok when we power board then BROM load SPL from SDcard, check eGON header and execute SPL.<br>
 Then SPL initialize clocks, uart, and DDR DRAM. <br>

 UART output: